swift-otel/swift-otel/Examples/hello-world-hummingbird-server-otlp-http-protobuf/README.md

 logs, metrics, and traces to file, Prometheus, and Jaeger, respectively, via an OTel Collector.

 It then starts a Hummingbird HTTP server along with its associated middleware for instrumentation.

+Telemetry data is exported using OTLP/HTTP+Protobuf (the default serialization).

 ## Testing